vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0701.md

 :::note Checkpoint parameters overwrite

-All of the network parameters will be taken from checkpoint except those:
+All of the network parameters will be taken from checkpoint except the following:

 - Added since the previous released version
 - Mentioned in the `network_parameters_checkpoint_overwrite` section